Home / Blog / How To Remove Personal Information From Internet Sites for Free

 4. Once you have deleted or deactivated an account, be sure to also delete any associated data, such as photos or posts.

-5. Consider using a password manager to keep track of your login information and ensure that you are using strong, unique passwords for each account.
+5. Consider using a password manager to store your login information and ensure you use strong, unique passwords for each account.

 6. Be aware that deleting an account may not always remove all of your personal information from the platform or from search engine results.
 You may need to follow up with the platform or search engine to request the removal of any remaining data.